kafka-ops/julie/docs/futures/run-validations.rst

 * Build a jar with your validations.
 * Run JulieOps with a configured CLASSPATH where the JVM can find access to your validations jar in order to dynamically load them.
 Remember when running JulieOps you can use the _JULIE_OPS_OPTIONS_ env variable to pass custom system configurations such as CLASSPATH or related to security.

+**NOTE**: The UberJar is for now only available from the release page, in future releases we will facilitate a smaller plugin jar.